drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-10

+_10-08  7:53_ I'm trying to remember Jack Balkin's 4 causes for the US's problems.
+They were inequality, polarization, something and what was the fourth: a breakdown in trust, as laid out at https://balkin.blogspot.com sometime at the start of 2025.
+Findable with keyword, which was?
+Was response to NYT request.

 _10-06 21:15_ I dreamed someone asked me to talk about my beliefs.
 I took the opportunity to talk about Laozi (老子), who probably did not exist, Zhuangzi (莊子), who may not have existed, and someone who did exist, but whom I may not have identifed by name or what they did.